ai-forever/fusion_brain_aij2021/readme_en.md

 A task of translation from one programming language into another is a standard part of the wide-ranging repertoire of ML4Code.
 As of today, there are several alternate solutions – in line with both supervised learning, where a training dataset is represented by a parallel corpus (baseline model of the CodeXGLUE benchmark with CodeBERT as a coder in the coder-decoder-type architecture, ```Lu et al., 2021```), and unsupervised one, including pretraining of cross-lingual language model on monolingual corpora (TransCoder, ```Lachaux et al., 2020```).

 Cases where a source language and a target language have different type systems are particularly problematic.
-It is that very class that our solution belongs to: we should translate from a statically-typed language (Java) to a dynamically-typed one (Python).
+It is that very class that our subtask belongs to: we should translate from a statically-typed language (Java) to a dynamically-typed one (Python).
 The input is a Java function and the output should be the similar function in Python.

 ## Data